CESNET/etlog/doc/notes.md

 ##### invalid\_records

+Collection contains array of invalid records for every day.
+Invalid records are records, which have not been imported by `scripts/fticks_to_bson.sh`.
+When some sort of error in the record itself occurs, document is not imported.

 Timestamp field is populated with artificial data, just to distint in which interval the record belongs.
 Inserted timestamp is javascript Date for corresponding day at 00:00:00:000 (hours, minutes, seconds, milliseconds).